antznin/LEGOlas/website/README.md

 But the problem was that, the real output didn't even have the shape of a rectangle.
 So we narrowed our scan to a much smaller rectangle that fits inside most of the graphs that we generated with the real output of the sensor.
 Making it a lot more reliable, but it still wasn't enough so we eventually decided to scan from a few relevant positions.

+N.B. : we shall mention that the changes related to the scanning committed after the commit [d88693c5](https://gitlab.eurecom.fr/godard/OS_Group1_ev3Project/commit/d88693c558afc78c5c20f1152e7f3501c21c7bf0) were pushed by @godard, but most of the commits were the result of a collaborative work between @aazmi and @godard

 ### The bluetooth threads

 The bluetooth core functions were established by Matteo Bertolino and the bluetooth repository can be found [here](https://gitlab.eurecom.fr/ludovic.apvrille/OS_Robot_Project_Fall2018).